Jordan: Health and education

 Life expectancy in Jordan was around 74.8 years in 2017.
 The leading cause of death is cardiovascular diseases, followed by cancer.
-Childhood immunization rates have increased steadily over the past 15 years; by 2002 immunisations and vaccines reached more than 95% of children under five.
-In 1950, water and sanitation was available to only 10% of the population; in 2015 it reached 98% of Jordanians.
+Childhood immunisation rates have increased steadily over the past 15 years.
+In 2002, immunisations and vaccines reached more than 95% of children under five.
+In 1950, water and sanitation was available to 10% of the population.
+In 2015, it reached 98% of Jordanians.

-Jordan prides itself on its health services, some of the best in the region.
-Qualified medics, a favourable investment climate and Jordan's stability has contributed to the success of this sector.
-The country's health care system is divided between public and private institutions.
-On 1 June 2007, Jordan Hospital (as the biggest private hospital) was the first general specialty hospital to gain the international accreditation JCAHO.
-The King Hussein Cancer Center is a leading cancer treatment centre.
+Health services are some of the best in the region.
+Qualified medics, a favourable investment climate, and economic stability have contributed to the success of this sector.
+The health care system is divided between public and private institutions.
+In 2007, Jordan Hospital, as the biggest private hospital, was the first general specialty hospital to gain the international accreditation JCAHO.
+The King Hussein Cancer Centre is a cancer treatment centre.
 66% of Jordanians have medical insurance.

-The Jordanian educational system comprises 2 years of pre-school education, 10 years of compulsory basic education, and two years of secondary academic or vocational education, after which the students sit for the General Certificate of Secondary Education Exam (Tawjihi) exams.
+The educational system comprises 2 years of pre-school education, 10 years of compulsory basic education, and two years of secondary academic or vocational education, after which the students sit for the General Certificate of Secondary Education Exam (Tawjihi) exams.
+Primary education is free.
 Scholars may attend either private or public schools.
 According to the UNESCO, the literacy rate in 2015 was 98.01% and is considered to be the highest in the Middle East and the Arab world, and one of the highest in the world.

-UNESCO ranked Jordan's educational system 18th out of 94 nations for providing gender equality in education.
-Jordan has the highest number of researchers in research and development per million people among all the 57 countries that are members of the Organisation of Islamic Cooperation (OIC).
-In Jordan there are 8060 researchers per million people, while the world average is 2532 per million.
-Primary education is free in Jordan.
+In 2009, UNESCO ranked Jordan's educational system 18th out of 94 nations for providing gender equality in education.
+Jordan has the highest number of researchers in research and development per million people, among all the 57 countries that are members of the Organisation of Islamic Cooperation.
+There are 8,060 researchers per million people, while the world average is 2,532 per million.

-Jordan has 10 public universities, 19 private universities and 54 community colleges, of which 14 are public, 24 private and others affiliated with the Jordanian Armed Forces, the Civil Defense Department, the Ministry of Health and UNRWA.
-There are over 200,000 Jordanian students enrolled in universities each year.
-An additional 20,000 Jordanians pursue higher education abroad primarily in the United States and Europe.
-According to the Webometrics Ranking of World Universities, the top-ranking universities in the country are the University of Jordan (UJ) (1,220th worldwide), Jordan University of Science & Technology (JUST) (1,729th) and Hashemite University (2,176th).
+Jordan has 10 public universities, 19 private universities and 54 community colleges, of which 14 are public, 24 private and others affiliated with the Jordanian Armed Forces, the Civil Defence Department, the Ministry of Health and UNRWA.
+In 2016, there were over 200,000 students enrolled in universities each year.
+An additional 20,000 pursue higher education abroad primarily in the United States and Europe.
+According to the Webometrics Ranking of World Universities, the top-ranking universities in Jordan are the University of Jordan (UJ) (1,220th worldwide), Jordan University of Science & Technology (JUST) (1,729th) and Hashemite University (2,176th).
 UJ and JUST occupy 8th and 10th between Arab universities.
-Jordan has 2,000 researchers per million people.